 01. Nextage

-Developed by Kawada Industries, Nextage is a humanoid robot designed to work in factories along people.
+Developed by Kawada Industries, Nextage is a humanoid robot designed to work along people in factories.
 Its arms are used mainly for repetitive labor in areas where is necessary a partner and not just a machine made of steel.
-Nextage is designed to work in coordination with others robots and also with humans.
+The Nextage robot is designed to work in coordination with other robots and with humans.

-Each arm has six degrees of freedom and can be positioned with high accuracy.
+Each arm has six degrees of freedom and engineered with high accuracy.
 Each hand can be loaded with 1.5 Kg weight.
-The position and environment are recognized using a stereo camera mounted in the head.
+Using the stereo camera located in the head, Nextageis able to recognize the position and environment details.
 Each hand has integrated a camera used to determine the specific position of the object being worked on.

 Designed for safety, the robot uses its sensors to detect when a worker is approached and stop automatically.